-The black color is caused by the bacteria, dead skin cells, or oil interacting with air.
+The black color is caused by bacteria, dead skin cells, or oil interacting with air.

 Your skin contains sebaceous glands that produce oil.
 The more oil production you’ve got going on, the more likely you’ll develop acne, especially blackheads on your chin.

-If you’re the type of guy whose a motorcycle or 4-wheeler enthusiast, then your helmet might be the cause of your blackheads, as well.
+If you’re the type of guy who’s a motorcycle or 4-wheeler enthusiast, then your helmet might be the cause of your blackheads, as well.